2bytes/website/content/post/ols-case.md

 Hardware in hand I put my case together housing the logic sniffer and ended up with the beauty below.
 Overall I’m very pleased with my first effort at Laser cutting, not forgetting that the real work was done both by builttospec for designing the original case (linked above) and to RazorLab for doing a fantastic job of cutting the case quickly and at a great price.
 I look forward to having many more things cut to my gadgets!

-So, in the true spirit of open, I’d like to share the modified design file in RazorLab format, shared under the same license s the original for you to cut yourself.
-You can of course tweak it as you wish to be cut elsewhere if RazorLab is not an option for you.
+So, in the true spirit of open, I’d like to share the modified design file in RazorLab format, shared under the same license as the original for you to cut yourself.
+You can of course tweak it as you wish to be cut elsewhere if [RazorLab](https://razorlab.online) is not an option for you.
 Enjoy.

 ![Finished Case with Sniffer fitted](/images/ols-case/olsc04.jpg)